ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ```
 go test -run=TestGasPriceOracleParams/11155420
 ```

-### 5. Raise your Pull Request
+### 5. Open Your Pull Request
+When opening a PR:
+- Open it from a non-protected branch in your fork (e.g. avoid the `main` branch).
+This allows maintainers to push to your branch if needed, which streamlines the review and merge process.
+- Open one PR per chain you would like to add.
+This ensures the merge of one chain is not blocked by unexpected issues.

-Automated checks will run, and your PR will be reviewed in due course.
+Once the PR is opened, the same automated checks from Step 4 will then run on your PR, and your PR will be reviewed in due course.
+Once these checks pass the PR will be merged.

 ## Adding a superchain target